Astronautilus14/rially/README.md

    - Create a channel for start, location 1, location 2, location 3 and crazy88
    - Set the default privalage to not read channels for location 1, 2, 3
 4. Create a discord bot.
 [Help](https://discordpy.readthedocs.io/en/stable/discord.html)
-   a.
-Set the permissions to TODO (use admin for now)
+   - Set the permissions to TODO (use admin for now)

 ## Development